This article appears in the March 2020 issue of the

 PE GI Journal

 Facebook, Twitter, Instagram and other social media are changing the way consumers find products and services, including medical care.
-The days when doctors were the sole gatekeepers of medical information are gone—about half of all Americans look for health information online before seeing a physician.
+The days when doctors were the sole gatekeepers of medical information are gone.
+About half of all Americans look for health information online before seeing a physician.
 This may be especially true for those with gastroenterology problems, as many people feel embarrassment when discussing digestive issues.

 The Power of Social

 Research shows that about 80% of physicians are now online and use social media for personal interactions, research and professional communications.
-About 90% of those online are social media consumers, which means they use Facebook and other social media sites to find information.
+About 90% of those online are social media consumers.
+This means they use Facebook and other social media sites to find information.
 Another 9% engage with others by commenting on posts and participating in community discussions.
 Only about 1% of online docs are content producers who create blogs, forms and other original content.1

 While most physicians and patients are online, the statistics suggest practitioners are not quite sure how to reach out and connect with patients.
 In many cases, they leave it up to administrators to post content on social media.
 A growing number of practitioners may be interested in taking control of their social media presence but are not sure how.